x12q/kotlin-randomizer/README.md

 # How the plugin works
-- This plugin generates and injects code into `makeRandom = ...` parameter of the `random()` function when it is called.
+- This plugin generates a new and replaces `makeRandom = ...` parameter of the `random()` function wherever the function is called.
 - The generated code is the one responsible for creating random instances of classes.
 - This happens at compile time.
 - If users provide a `makeRandom = ...` argument, this plugin will NOT modify that one.
 Code generation only runs when users __DO NOT__ provide a `makeRandom = ...`.